Pennsylvania Promissory Notes

 What is the maximum interest rate for a promissory note in Pennsylvania?

 Pennsylvania caps the maximum interest rate at 6% (6% maximum for loans under $50,000).
-Exceeding this limit may result in penalties: Treble excess interest penalty.
+Exceeding this limit may result in penalties: Treble excess interest penalty (usury-recovery claims must be brought within four years).
 If no rate is specified, the default legal rate is 6%.
 Our documents include a usury savings clause for additional protection.

 Does a promissory note need to be notarized in Pennsylvania?